Huangpu River Cruise: Experience a Huangpu River Cruise Tour

 Jinling East Dock (No.141, Zhongshan East 2nd Road)

 This is another popular boarding location for the cruise.
-It's particularly used for river-hop cruises and smaller boat cruises or sightseeing boats with buffet dinner.
+It's particularly used for river-hop cruises and smaller boat cruises or sightseeing boats with buffet dinners.

 Tips: Remember to arrive at least 30 minutes before your cruise departure time to allow for boarding procedures.
 Please note that wharf locations and cruise times might be subject to change, so it is always a good idea to confirm these details in advance.